-Internship opportunities arise all of the time in the Business Department; please keep an eye on the bulletin board in front of the office door, room 106.
+Internship opportunities arise all of the time in the Department of Business Administration.
 Internships are a great way to gain experience, take a look at what you might like to do, size-up potential employers, AND get college credit.
 Many business internships are paid.
 Also, meet with your academic advisor, many faculty have developed community connections that may work for you.
-Your advisor is the best source for how to go about obtaining an internship for academic credit.
+Your adviser is the best source for how to go about obtaining an internship for academic credit.

 Students must have at least 60 credits earned by the semester of an internship.

-An Internship experience is an option in each of the bachelor degree programs in the Business & Economics Department and is a valuable component of each educational program.
+An Internship experience is an option in each of the bachelor degree programs in the Department of Business Administration and is a valuable component of each educational program.

 Internships will be limited to places of work that meet the following three criteria: